-Tasha McDowell enters her second season as an assistant for the University of Cincinnati women's basketball program in 2013-14.
+Tasha McDowell enters her third season as an assistant for the University of Cincinnati women's basketball program in 2013-14.

 Prior to Western Michigan, McDowell served as an assistant at Wisconsin from 2005-08, where she helped develop perimeter players and assisted with recruiting.

 During the 2006-07 season, McDowell helped the Badgers set a program record with 23 wins (23-13), as Wisconsin made its first post-season appearance since 2002.
 The Badgers posted a 4-1 record and finished as runners-up in the WNIT.

 Prior to her appointment at Wisconsin, McDowell was an assistant coach at UC-Santa Barbara from 2001-2005, where she served as the recruiting coordinator, defensive coach, and helped coordinate the offense in her final season.
 She also served as the team's community outreach coordinator and was in charge of guard development.